The Rise fo Flexible Office Space in Australia

 The growing demand for coworking spaces was firmly in full swing across global markets long before the disruption of COVID-19, and the Australian office space industry had already begun to shift.
 Flexible office space and coworking spaces currently account for 15% of London and Amsterdam’s commercial real estate market, and pre-COVID-19 - it was predicted that coworking spaces will grow by 42% globally in 2020.

-Australia is quickly following suit, with coworking spaces currently on a trajectory set to account for 12% of all commercial property in Australia by 2030.
+Australia is quickly following suit, with coworking spaces currently on a trajectory set to account for up to 30% of all commercial property in Australia by 2030.
 While these results were produced prior to the COVID-19 pandemic, the trajectories may only falter slightly, as flexibility and financial cautiousness will definitely come to define or at least deeply impact the post-COVID-19 commercial rental market.

 Not only is coworking set to become the ‘new norm’ of Australian work culture, but it is an inevitable global market shift.